-Management of Travel and Tours (P)
+THM3011 Management of Travel and Tours (P) 3 Credit

 After completing this course the student shall be able to handle travel and tour operations in regard to planning itineraries and packaging inbound & outbound tours.
 Students will also be exposed to airline travel management inclusive of world geography, international regulations and fare constructions.
 The course is designed to provide students a general understanding of travel distribution channels and emerging trends of application of technology in the sector.
-Pre-requisite: None

-Front Office Management
+THM3112 Front Office Management 3 Credit